-When it’s too hot to cook during summer’s dog days, experience a refreshing waft of cool air just by opening the frig to reach for a jar or two of pickled vegetables.
-Both these make for easy, tooth-crunching sides for grilled meat or supper salads.
+When it’s too hot to cook during summer’s dog days, experience a refreshing waft of cool air just by opening the fridge to reach for a jar or two of pickled vegetables.
+Both of these slightly pickled salads make for easy, tooth-crunching sides for grilled meat or supper salads.

 MARINATED BRUSSELS SPROUTS